cucapra/hyacinth/README.md

 -----

-This is a compiler that partitions programs in a simple Static-Single Assignment (SSA) form across a spatial architecture of cores, minimizing the estimated idealized cycle count.
-It is currently under development to take in a and emit a subset of LLVM.
+This is a compiler that partitions a program's [LLVM][] intermediate representation across a spatial architecture of cores, minimizing the estimated idealized cycle count.

 Installing Dependencies
 ------